webix-hub/docs/data/helpers/ajax_operations.md

 });
 ~~~

-if necessary you can access raw xml object by using  data.rawxml();
+If necessary you can access raw xml object by using  data.rawxml();

 #### Other formats